umami1111/code-knowledge-unlearning/README.md

 # Usage

-CodeIPPrompt is a evaluation platform consisting of two major components, prompt construction and code generation model evaluation.
+CodeIPPrompt is an evaluation platform consisting of two major components, prompt construction and code generation model evaluation.

 ## Prompt Construction